jamulussoftware/jamuluswebsite/wiki/en/en-Contribution.md

 **The following content is for the documentation on jamulus.io only, not for the Jamulus software!**

 If you aren't comfortable with Pull Requests, commits, etc. just open an issue.
-We will then care about your changes.
+We will then take care of your changes.
 If you want to do the changes on your own and open a Pull Request, follow these instructions:

-1. Fork the repo (there's a fork button on the top right of the page)
+1. Fork the repo (there's a fork button on the top right of the GitHub page)
-2. Decide which branch you have to commit your changes too (rule of thumb: everything which might need translation should go to the `changes` branch, typos should go to the `release` branch more information can be found in the [CONTRIBUTING file](https://github.com/jamulussoftware/jamuluswebsite/blob/changes/CONTRIBUTING.md)).
+2. Decide which branch you have to commit your changes too (rule of thumb: everything which might need translation should go to the `changes` branch, typos should go to the `release` branch; more information can be found in the [CONTRIBUTING file](https://github.com/jamulussoftware/jamuluswebsite/blob/changes/CONTRIBUTING.md)).
 Create a new branch from the up to date branch you chose
 3. Make your changes
-4. If you did the changes offline, push the new branch into your repository
+4. If you did the changes offline, push the new branch to your repository
 5. Submit your Pull Request, give a short description of your changes and link the issue you opened
 6. Wait for a review and a merge